Skip to main content

 Lost Sheep Marketing Manager

-We know there’s a lot of talk about coffee and its health benefits, not that we’re health professionals, so we would recommend if you’re unsure about whether it’s good for you personally to speak to a health professional, if you want to speak about roasting coffee then feel free to drop us a message!
+We know there’s a lot of talk about coffee and its health benefits, not that we’re health professionals, so we would recommend if you’re unsure about whether it’s good for you personally to speak to a health professional.
+If you want to speak about roasting coffee, then feel free to drop us a message!

 Speciality coffee is not only a treat for the taste buds but also a subject of much debate when it comes to its impact on health.
 With various myths and conflicting information circulating, it’s essential to separate fact from fiction.
 In this blog post, we will explore the relationship between speciality coffee and health, looking into common myths and highlighting facts that will hopefully open up the conversation on enjoying your favourite speciality coffee and the health benefits that may be involved!